 Pizzeria Altero

-Fans of the legendary Lucio Dalla may recognize this name from his song “Dark Bologna”.
-The famous musician was known to love this local chain, and it’s not hard to understand why.
 When their large trays of cheesy pizza are pulled fresh out of the ovens, it is basically impossible for anyone passing by to resist stopping in for a quick slice, plus it’s one of the most famous cheap places to eat in Bologna.

 If you want to look like a real local eating on the run, ask for two slices to go.
 They’ll stack two squares of pizza together, cheese facing in, and wrap them in wax paper to create the best sandwich of your life.

-Multiple Locations: Via dell’Indipendenza, 33 | Via Ugo Bassi, 10 | Via Caprarie, 3
+Address: Multiple Locations: Via dell’Indipendenza, 33 | Via Ugo Bassi, 10 | Via Caprarie, 3.

-Open from 9am to 12:30am every day, with later closing times on Friday (1:30am) and Saturday (2:30am)
+Opening Hours: Daily from 9 AM to 12.30 AM, with later closing times on Friday (1.30 AM) and Saturday (2.30 AM).

 Bombocrep

-Though crepes aren’t typically considered Italian, this student favorite is the perfect place to satisfy an attack of the midnight munchies.
 The menu has a staggering list of options, both sweet and savory, but ordering is greatly simplified by just reciting the number listed next to your chosen combination (I can’t imagine how long it took them to memorize the whole list).

-Via delle Moline, 4/a
+Address: Via delle Moline, 4/a.

 Pizzeria Due Torri

-If the thicker dough used at Altero isn’t your preference, then this is the place for you.
-Don’t be intimidated by the huge slices, the crust is stretched thin to achieve the maximum surface area for yummy toppings.
 However, you will need both hands free to ensure nothing ends up on the ground.
 Situated right across the street from the entrance to the Asinelli Tower, this is the perfect way to quickly gain back all the calories you burned from climbing so many stairs.

-Str.
-Maggiore, 3
+Address: Str.
+Maggiore, 3.

 Best Pizza in Bologna